 Greece applies EU-harmonized legislation regarding food additives.
-For detailed information on the EU-harmonized legislation on food additive regulations, please consult the EU-28 FAIRS Report as well as the section on additives on the USEU website.
+For detailed information on the EU-harmonized legislation on food additive regulations, please consult the EU-28 FAIRS Report.

 Greece has some specific labeling and ingredient rules for select food products (i.e. re-frozen vegetables, prepared fishery products, and glazed foods) which are described in detail in the Greek Food Code (hereafter referred to as the Food Code) published by the General Chemical State Laboratory (GCSL).
 There is no electronic version of the Food Code.
 However, a hard copy can be obtained in Greek from the GCSL (see Appendix I for contact information).
 GCSL is the Greek agency responsible for the documentary inspection upon arrival, labeling and product ingredient review, and the analysis of laboratory tests to grant import approvals for foodstuffs in cooperation with the Greek Ministry of Rural Development and the individual Port Authorities.
 It is essential for U.S. exporters to work with a Greek agent who has a suitable background and is able to manage customs procedures involving more than two authorities.